Plasminogen Activity, Plasma

-Evaluating fibrinolysis, in combination with other components of the fibrinolytic system (fibrinogen, tPa-inhibitor, and d-dimers)
+Evaluating fibrinolysis, in combination with other components of the fibrinolytic system (fibrinogen, tissue plasminogen-activator-inhibitor, and d-dimers)

 During the formation of a hemostatic (fibrin) plug, biochemical mechanisms are initiated to limit the extent of the hemostatic process at the site of injury and maintain vascular patency.
 This process of fibrinolysis is defined as the plasmin-mediated degradation of fibrin.
 Plasmin limits the extent of the hemostatic process at the site of vessel injury.

-Plasmin is generated from its precursor, plasminogen, by plasminogen activators (ie, tissue plasminogen-activator [tPa], urokinase-type plasminogen activator [uPa]).
+Plasmin is generated from its precursor, plasminogen, by plasminogen activators (ie, tissue plasminogen-activator: tPa; urokinase-type plasminogen activator: uPa).
 Plasminogen is a single-chain glycoprotein that is synthesized in the liver and has a biologic half-life of approximately 2 days.(1) Deficiency of plasminogen may be inherited or acquired.
-Persons with congenital plasminogen deficiency may have an increased risk for thrombosis.
-Homozygous deficiency has been associated with thromboembolic disease and ligneous conjunctivitis.
-The risk of thrombosis for heterozygous plasminogen deficiency is uncertain.
-This risk likely is compounded when combined with other inherited or acquired thrombophilias.
-Congenital deficiency of plasminogen is autosomally transmitted and rare, both in the general population and thrombosis patients, with a prevalence of approximately 0.4% and 1% to 3%, respectively.(2)
+Persons with congenital plasminogen deficiency are at an increased risk for development of an ocular condition called ligneous conjunctivitis.
+Congenital deficiency of plasminogen is autosomally transmitted and rare in the general population, with a prevalence of approximately 0.4%.(2)

 Based on the results of functional and immunologic (antigenic) assays, 2 types of plasminogen deficiency have been identified: